Global Health and Tropical Medicine Course (GHTM)

 Our course faculty collectively have decades of experience practicing and improving the quality of care in low-resource settings around the world.

-Course Facilitator: Dr. Sarah Pruitt
+Course Director: Dr. Sarah Pruitt

 Sarah Pruitt